 The 4L60 4-speed automatic transmission made its way over from the same donor Camaro, as did the durable 10-bolt posi-traction rear end filled with highway friendly gearing.
 Take a look underneath to see where a ton of money was spent during the build, led by the completely overhauled suspension that features a modern Camaro front clip, a big front swaybar, all new A-frame bushings and tie-rod ends, and an adjustable 4-link suspension with coilovers in the back that help set the stance and plant the truck to the ground.
 Power steering and power front disc brakes joined the party as well, meaning this truck has pretty much everything it needs to be dependable, fun, spirited driver.
 Blacked-out steelies adorned with bright chrome beauty rings and hubcaps are a traditional choice that work perfectly on this hot-red 3100, wrapped with 235/75/15 American Classic whitewalls all-around.

 More info: Listing has ended.
-Search on eBay for similar 1955 Chevrolet 3100
+Click to search on eBay for similar 1955 Chevrolet 3100 (Affiliate link)

 Seller's other items: streetsideclassiccars